 He started walking towards the exit and the crowd kept following and shouting.
 While parting, all I said was that I just loved everything he had created.
 He just looked back and smiled.

 That smile has stayed with me forever with that soft touch.
 I will relish the memory and all his music as long as I live, for memories can have a personal side but music, especially RDB’s music is eternal, universal and a life-long joy.

 The RD Burman pictures are courtesy the collections of Pakanati Lakshmi Priya who collects and restores vintage pictures from old magazines and the Internet and from her brother’s collection who purchases vintage memorabilia and has shared the pics as a friendly gesture.
 The other pictures are courtesy Internet and YouTube.
 Please inform us if any of the images used here are copyrighted, we will pull those images down.

-The opinions shared by the writers are their personal opinions and does not reflect the opinion of Silhouette Magazine.
+The opinions shared by the writers are personal.

 We are editorially independent, not funded, supported or influenced by investors or agencies.
 We try to keep our content easily readable in an undisturbed interface, not swamped by advertisements and pop-ups.
 Our mission is to provide a platform you can call your own creative outlet and everyone from renowned authors and critics to budding bloggers, artists, teen writers and kids love to build their own space here and share with the world.